mr-u0b0dy/ninjaUSB-util/doc/USER_GUIDE.md

 > **Important**: Use Alt+Ctrl+H to exit safely.
 This ensures all keys are properly
 > released before the program terminates, preventing stuck keys on the target device.

+## Exclusive Input Capture

+ninjaUSB-util implements exclusive device access to prevent captured keystrokes from interfering with the host system:

+### Device Behavior

+- **Device Grabbing**: When a keyboard is captured, ninjaUSB-util obtains exclusive access using `libevdev_grab()`
+- **Input Isolation**: Captured keystrokes are intercepted before reaching the host system
+- **Clean Release**: Exclusive access is automatically released when the program exits or a device is disconnected

+### Benefits

+- **No Host Interference**: Keystrokes sent to the BLE device don't appear on the local system
+- **Secure Input**: Prevents password leakage or accidental commands on the host
+- **KVM-like Behavior**: True input switching between host and target device

+### Error Handling

+- If exclusive access fails, the program continues to work but logs a warning
+- Keystrokes may "leak" to the host system if grabbing fails
+- This typically happens due to insufficient permissions or device conflicts

+> **Note**: Exclusive access requires the program to run with appropriate permissions (typically root) to access input devices.

 ## Supported Keys

 The utility supports a comprehensive set of keyboard keys including: